Find information about record-keeping obligations.

 - name of super fund

-- reason the employer paid into the fund (eg a record of the employee’s super fund choice and the date they made that choice).
+- reason the employer paid into the fund (for example a record of the employee’s super fund choice and the date they made that choice).

 If employers pay a defined benefit interest into a defined benefit fund , employers don’t have to include these contributions in the record.